 This is a ratio that not even the highest carbon sink in the world, the Amazon rainforest, can match.

 Planting 108,000 trees in an hour to commemorate the birth of His Royal Highness Prince Jigme Namgyel Wangchuck by 100 volunteers in Thimphu set a Guinness world record in 2016.

 5. There are no traffic lights in Bhutan.

 Not even the capital city, Thimphu, which is the most populated and busiest urban centre, has traffic lights to control the traffic.

 If you wander around Thimphu and spot a man draped in a blue uniform in a cylindrical shelter making elaborate hand gestures, don’t mistake him for dancers.
 He is just controlling the traffic.

 6. Tigers come roaming in the capital city.

-The discovery of tigers existing at 4,000 meters above sea level in Bhutan has given the world renewed hope for tiger preservation.
+The discovery of tigers existing at 4,000 meters above sea level here in Himalaya has given the world renewed hope for tiger preservation.

 The forests of Bhutan are delineated into six nature parks and reserves.